 - 1. As the purpose of the written assignments is to help students develop their ability to reason and reflect, students may request assistance with the written assignments as they need it and as faculty are able to give it.
 There is no penalty for this assistance.
 It is strongly advised that students discuss the first assignment with their teacher and get editing assistance, if required, from the English tutorial. - 2.
-Assignments must be submitted by 0830 hrs on the due date.
-Papers may be submitted in class or put in the appropriate faculty box in SE12-418.
-Assumption Assignments may be submitted electronically by 0830 hrs by second class students and a hard copy may be handed in when they attend class at 1030 hrs.
-Portfolios are to be submitted to my teacher's desk in SE12-418. - 3.
+Assignments must be submitted by 1030 hrs on the due date.
+Assignments and portfolios may be submitted in class or put in the appropriate faculty box in SE12-418. - 3.
 Extensions must be negotiated 72 hours in advance of due date with course leader. - 4.
 If an assignment is late, the mark for the assignment will drop 10% for each calendar day it is late. - 5.
 Assignments must be done on an individual basis. - 6.
 All assignments must be completed to achieve credit for the course. - 7.
 All written assignments must be word processed.